Bachelor of Fine Arts

 McFarland Student Union Student Gallery hosts curated shows by KU students of all majors.

-Our studio faculty are widely recognized in their chosen disciplines.
+Our faculty are widely recognized in their chosen disciplines.
 Their artwork is included in prestigious national and international collections, including The Guggenheim Museum, The Metropolitan Museum of Art, Washington's Corcoran Gallery and The Hirschorn Museum.
-Studio art faculty have been honored with numerous awards and fellowships from private foundations, state arts councils, and the National Endowment for the Arts.
+Art faculty have been honored with numerous awards and fellowships from private foundations, state arts councils, and the National Endowment for the Arts.

-Post-graduation, Studio Art majors pursue employment as visual artists.
-The studio art major is also preparation for working in higher education, art therapy, museums and galleries, curating, community arts programming, arts administration, art restoration and conservation, and a host of related careers.
+Post-graduation, art majors pursue employment as visual artists.
+The art major is also preparation for working in higher education, art therapy, museums and galleries, curating, community arts programming, arts administration, art restoration and conservation, and a host of related careers.

 Sample Career Options